 Design feedback and input was provided from: Solano Transportation Authority, Caltrans, Fairfield-Suisun School District, Department of Fish and Game, Wildlife Conservation Board, San Francisco Bay Conservation and Development Commission, San Francisco Bay Regional Water Quality Control Board, US Fish and Wildlife Service, CA Parks and Recreation, Travis Air Force Base, Fairfield-Suisun Sewer District, AT&T, PG&E. This project is a model of multi-agency cooperation to provide an essential safety project for the Suisun City community.

-This project’s crossing measures will help reduce the fears parents have about their children traveling along a busy roadway on their way to and from school.
+This project reduces fears parents have about their children having to cross SR 12 or travel along the busy roadway on their way to and from school.
 The end result includes fewer vehicle trips by parents and an increased number of walking/bicycling trips by students.
-Additionally, it is anticipated that this project will encourage the initiation of education and encouragement programs such as the “walking school bus”.
 Other alternatives involving education, encouragement and enforcement have been explored and are being implemented at the two subject schools, Crescent Elementary School and Crystal Middle School.

-Not only is this trail a Safe Route to School project, it is also a Safe Route to Transit project as it provides a connection to the multi-modal transit station on Main Street and Lotz Way, which is only four blocks east of the trail entrance at Marina Boulevard and Lotz Way.
-An existing sidewalk system along Lotz Way connects said trail entrance and the transit station.
+Not only is this trail a Safe Route to School project, it is also a Safe Route to Transit project as it provides a connection to the multi-modal transit station on Main Street and Lotz Way, located only four blocks east of the trail entrance at Marina Boulevard and Lotz Way.

 This project promotes the social benefits to the community by allowing residents to gain a direct and safe route to the Suisun Marsh; multi-modal transit station, recreational facilities and the Historic Downtown Waterfront District which has been established as a focus of community activities which include, but not limited to, car shows, weekend musical performances, summer jazz festivals, antique fairs, the Harbor Day festival, and the popular July 4th fireworks show which attracts more than 20,000 spectators.